Stable Outcomes and Information in Games: An Empirical Framework: Model

 Note that an outcome function $\delta$ does not depend on the state of the world $\varepsilon$ whereas a decision rule $\sigma$ can.
 The measurability of an outcome function with respect to players' information reflects the requirement that if any outcome is to be achieved, it cannot depend on what they do not know.
 On the other hand, a decision rule allows the realized action profiles to be correlated with the unobserved state.
 In the next section, we show that the correlation arises because Bayes stable equilibrium captures the implications of rational expectations equilibria when the players might observe extra signals about the state of the world that are unknown to the analyst.

 We can simplify the obedience condition (\ref{eq:BSE condition in expectation form}) so that the equilibrium conditions are linear in the decision rule.
-Given that player $i$ observes signal $t_{i}$ and recommendation $\left(a_{i},a_{-i}\right)$, the expected profit from choosing $a_{i}'$ is
+Given that player $i$ observes signal $t_{i}$ and recommendation $\left(a_{i},a_{-i}\right)$, the expected payoff from choosing $a_{i}'$ is

 Then, after cancelling out the denominator, which is constant across all possible realizations of $\varepsilon\in\mathcal{E},t_{-i}\in\mathcal{T}_{-i}$, the obedience condition (\ref{eq:BSE condition in expectation form}) can be rewritten as\footnote{Using a similar argument, we can express the rational expectation equilibrium conditions for an outcome function $\delta$ in $\left(G,S\right)$ as: $\sum_{\varepsilon,t_{-i}}\psi_{\varepsilon}\pi_{t\vert\varepsilon}\delta_{a\vert t}u_{i}\left(a,\varepsilon\right)\geq\sum_{\varepsilon,t_{-i}}\psi_{\varepsilon}\pi_{t\vert\varepsilon}\delta_{a\vert t}u_{i}\left(a_{i}',a_{-i},\varepsilon\right),\ \forall i,t_{i},a,a_{i}'.$}